spmorton/Myth-Scripts/README.md

 # Myth-Scripts
 Collection of personal scripts and information for MythTV

+Myth-Rec-to-Vid-v3 should be good

+Myth-Rec-2-Vid 2.0.2 is abandon

 I changed over to Debian some time ago, the below is kept for posterity.

 ## Mythbackend.service on OpenSuse Leap